Links

 emitKsmV1Metrics: false

-# If you are running KSMv2, you must set the below config as well.
+# If you are running KSMv2, you must also set the below config.
 More details below.

 emitKsmV1MetricsOnly: true